contentful/b2b-demo/README.md

 npm run dev
 ```

-Open the `root` experience entry.
+Open the `root` experience entry by navigating to `http://localhost:3000` in your browser.
 You should see the default, basic components in the left sidebar and on the canvas you should see the welcome page for the B2B portal.

 ### Initial Code Walkthrough